 1: Engine Oil:

-The engine is the beating heart of the car or bike.
-Being a mechanical part, the car or bike engine is prone to the daily routine of countless rotations, movements, and friction with multiple other parts in cohesion.
-Engine oil or engine lubricants play a very important in the smooth and efficient functioning of the engine.
-The main functions of engine oil are – reducing function and wear on the engine and clean the engine from sludge and varnish.
-It is very important to change the engine oil and filters at periodic intervals of 10000-15000 km.
+First on the car maintenance fluids list is engine oil.
+The engine is the beating heart of a car or bike and being a mechanical part, the car or bike engine is prone to the daily routine of countless rotations, movements, and friction with multiple other parts in cohesion.
+Engine oil or engine lubricants play a very important role in the smooth and efficient functioning of the engine.
+The main functions of engine oil are – reducing friction and wear on the engine and cleaning the engine from sludge and varnish.
+It is very important to change the engine oil and filters at periodic intervals of 10,000-15,000 km.

 3: Brake Fluid: